How to Design an Employee Benefits Program That Works for Your Business

 Essential Benefits

-If your budget won’t allow you to offer all of these, use the data you’ve gathered from your employee surveys and market research to choose which combination of essential benefits will work best for your staff and your budget.
+If your budget doesn’t allow you to offer all of these, use the data you’ve gathered from your employee surveys and market research to choose which combination of essential benefits will work best for your staff and your budget.

 Secondary/Optional Benefits